trilinos/Trilinos/cmake/std/atdm/README.md

 set other make/ninja and ctest options using the checkin-test arguments `--make-options` and `--ctest-options`.
-For example, to use 20 processes to build with Nina, have Ninja keep going even if there are build errors, and run ctest with 10 proceses, one can use:
+For example, to use 20 processes to build with Nina, have Ninja keep going even if there are build errors, and run ctest with 10 processes, one can use:

 ```
 $ ./checkin-test-atdm.sh \